-> We were both keen for simple transport.
+We were both keen on simple transport.
 Hiring a car, flying or taking excessive amounts of varying modes of transport wasn’t high on our agenda so we knew we had to find a relatively simple solution.
-Luckily for us the flixbus runs a very cheap and efficient service from Milan to Chamonix via Courmayeur, two of the stops on the famous route around Mont Blanc.
+Luckily for us, flixbus runs a very cheap and efficient service from Milan to Chamonix via Courmayeur, two of the stops on the famous route around Mont Blanc.
 The deal was sealed.

-> In terms of time bracket, we had around 5-6 days, with a few days off work either end.
+In terms of time bracket, we had around 5-6 days, with a few days off work either end.
 This is also an ideal length in terms of endurance for both of us as it’s the first multi-day hike we’ve embarked upon in the last few years.

 Level of destruction.
 We both wanted a challenge, some sense of accomplishment.
 But the feeling in your knees after you’ve run a marathon 5 days in a row?
 Nah you’re alright.
 We’re still on holiday and there needs to be some level of enjoyment for us both in that.
 Sorry Poggi, unfortunately we’re not at your superhuman, mountain goat level quite yet.

 Schedule the route.
 Which days will you need a rest?
 No one wants a breakdown on day 2 of 5.
 Or for that matter day 5 of 5, though that’s possibly a little more forgivable.
 It’s time to study the map and schedule the legs.
 Ensure that ascent is taken into account as well as travelling, accommodation stops and any relevant sights you might want to see.